Useful Walking Information

 Review your site, looking at ‘desire lines’ (e.g. do marked paths follow the routes that people want to take, or do they have to go through bushes or grass to get to their destination), footpaths, lighting, surveillance, cleanliness, ease of access, overgrown plants, etc. Liaise with your Local Authority about issues outside your organisation’s site.

 Link in with employee wellbeing programmes to promote one-day-a-week walking promotions.

 The National Transport Authority fund the Green-Schools Travel Module of the national Green-Schools Flag programme.

 As of September 2011, over 844 schools and 170,000 pupils have been through the Green-Schools travel programme implementing initiatives to promote walking and cycling.
 Results from schools that undertook the programme between 2009 and 2011 indicate an 18% reduction in private car use to more sustainable modes of travel to school.
 This represents over 9,000 people per day making the switch from the car to walking and cycling.

-This toolkit was developed by the National Transport Authority and Green Schools Travel to help your school promote walking, cycling and other forms of sustainable travel.
+was developed by the National Transport Authority and Green Schools Travel to help your school promote walking, cycling and other forms of sustainable travel.